What are the Controlled Access Courses?

-Whether or not Physics 3700 will be offered in the summer depends on demand.
+Physics 3700 is sometimes offered in the summer, depending on demand.
 Once scheduling begins for summer term, we will send an email to all physics and engineering physics majors asking if anyone is interested in taking these courses.
-If there is enough interest (usually 12-15 students), we will offer the course.
+If there is enough interest, we will offer the course.
 Physics 5700/5710 and 4700 are not available during the summer.

 When emailing Lindsey, please include the following information: